Whether you overplucked in the ’90s or are just obsessed with today’s de rigueur magnificent eyebrows, microblading might solve your brow envy.

 Going through this checklist can ensure that the person performing your treatment is using a sterile technique and following standard safety precautions to minimize any risks of scarring, infection, and transmission of blood-borne products.

 Board certified dermatologists generally do not perform the microblading procedure, but they can suggest a reputable esthetician or licensed professional who can safely guide you through this process.”

 If you have friends who tried microblading before, ask them about their experiences (or for a recommendation) — but follow your own gut above all else.

 The average person needs no longer than 2 weeks to heal, but it takes a month for the color to set in.
 You might stumble across sites that advise you to not wash your brows for several days after microblading, but that’s not actually correct — not washing could increase your risk of developing an infection.

 Here are a few expert aftercare tips from Brow Whisperer Naomi Sinead herself:

-· After day one, gently clean your brows every two to three hours with a slightly damp Q-tip and antibacterial soap, using a light tapping motion.
+- After the first day, gently clean your brows every 2 to 3 hours with a slightly damp Q-tip and antibacterial soap, using a light tapping motion.

-Slight redness, itching, swelling, and scabbing are normal.
-For the first two weeks, avoid rubbing your brows, exfoliating the skin, direct sun exposure, exercise, saunas, swimming, hot tubs, foundation near the brow area and/or brow pencil application, facial treatments, lash extensions, and, yes, even spicy foods (Sinead says it may increase sweating!).
+- Slight redness or discoloration, itching, swelling, and scabbing are normal.
+For the first 2 weeks, avoid rubbing your brows, exfoliating the skin, direct sun exposure, exercise, saunas, swimming, hot tubs, foundation near the brow area and brow pencil application, facial treatments, and lash extensions.
 These things could all cause irritation and loss of pigment, as well as slow down healing.